acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    └────────────────────┘       └────────────────────┘
 ```

-> **BEGINNER'S NOTE:** Think of this like building a tower.
+> **🟢 Beginner Tip:** Think of this like building a tower.
 If slight adjustments to the blocks would cause the tower to collapse, it's in an unstable (uncertain) state.
 If small adjustments don't change much, it's in a stable (certain) state.

 #### 15.11.2 Mathematical Formulation